ppfeufer/aa-forum/CONTRIBUTING.md

 To contribute code via pull request, make sure that you fork the repository and branch your changes from the `development` branch.
 Only pull requests towards the development branch will be considered.

+Please make sure you have signed the [License Agreement](https://developers.eveonline.com/resource/license-agreement) by logging in at https://developers.eveonline.com before submitting any pull requests.